tscole/gridsome-source-googlesheet/README.md

         apiKey: 'GOOGLE_API_KEY',
         tab: 'TAB_NAME' // Optional - must match the name of the tab in the Google Sheet.
         type: 'TYPE_NAME', // Optional - default is googleSheet.
 Used for graphql queries.
         imageFields: ['COLUMN_NAME','COLUMN_NAME'] // Optional - must be an array of column names.
-Columns must contain direct to URLs to image files that publicly accessible
+Columns must contain direct URLs to image files that are publicly accessible
       }
     },
     {